Meet The Team

 LAURA D'HENIN, RESEARCHER

-Laura is originally from the Wirral and is currently completing a Masters at Liverpool University to become a qualified environmental impact assessor.
-Her passions lie in renewable energy and sustainable development and hopes to build her own Eco House in the future.
-The campaign means a lot to Laura because she believes that politics could do more to support advances in combating climate change.
+Laura is originally from the Wirral and is currently completing a Masters at Liverpool University in environmental assessment.
+Her passions lie in renewable energy and sustainable development and she hopes to build her own Eco House in the future.
+Laura is passionate about her role at Hope for the Future because she believes that making people feel equipped and prepared to meet with their MP can generate really positive outcomes!

 EMMA STEVENS, ADMIN AND EVENTS COORDINATOR